sst/guide/_chapters/create-a-dynamodb-table-in-sst.md

 ### Deploy Changes

-After you make your changes SST will automatically create the table.
+After you make your changes, SST will automatically create the table.
 You should see something like this at the end of the deploy process.

 ```bash
 |  Created     Notes sst:aws:Dynamo
 ```

+{%info%}
-You'll need to make sure you have `sst dev` running, if not then restart it.
+You'll need to make sure you have `sst dev` running, if not then restart it by running `npx sst dev`.
+{%endinfo%}

 Now that our database has been created, let's create an S3 bucket to handle file uploads.